Scientific Advisory Board

 She is a Master of the American College of Rheumatology (2015), Fellow of the American College of Physicians (1982), a founding member of the Executive Committee of the International Outcome Measures in Rheumatology (OMERACT) consensus effort (1992 – present), serves on the editorial board of multiple journals, and is a member of the Cosmos Club (1994).

 Professor Matthias Schneider

-Professor Schneider is head of the Rheumatology Clinic, The Hiller Research Unit at Heinrich-Heine-University in Duesseldorf and Rhein-Ruhr, The Cooperation Multipurpose Arthritis Center.
+Professor Schneider is Head of the Rheumatology Clinic, The Hiller Research Unit at Heinrich-Heine-University in Duesseldorf and Rhein-Ruhr, The Cooperation Multipurpose Arthritis Center.
 He is qualified within internal medicine, rheumatology, physical therapy and endocrinology and has been working in this field now for more than 30 years.
 In 1988, he was awarded the Venia Legendi for Internal Medicine.
-In research, his major topics are systemic connective tissue diseases, patient reported outcomes and risk stratification of inflammatory rheumatic diseases.
+His major research interests include systemic connective tissue diseases, patient-reported outcomes and risk stratification of inflammatory rheumatic diseases.

-From 2013-2014, he was president of the German Society of Rheumatology, and is still leading the development of guidelines for rheumatic diseases.
-He represented the German rheumatology in the EULAR recommendations for various topics in SLE.
-For more than 20 years he supported the German SLE patient group as board member, and is medical advisor of Lupus Europe since 2004.
+From 2013-2014, he was President of the German Society of Rheumatology, and is still leading the development of guidelines for rheumatic diseases.
+He represented German rheumatology research in the EULAR recommendations for various topics in SLE.
+For more than 20 years he supported the German SLE patient group as a board member and has been a medical advisor of Lupus Europe since 2004.